timbertson/nix-source-automation/use-cases.md

 Real life example: opam2nix-packages.
 This is a full set of opam packages, but isn't part of `nixpkgs`.

+Current state: users need to copy the whole `nix/release/` folder from a checkout which includes default.nix plus multiple JSON files in order to reference these pacakges.
+I used to embed them all in a single `release.nix` but that required templating to update 3 files in slightly different ways on every commit.

 Requirements:

  - Users should be able to opt in to a specific version with a simple oneline nix expression